Peupty/front-task-profil/README.md

 6) You can use TypeScript, but it is not required
 7) It is allowed to use NodeJS and NPM for setting up local hosting and/or compiling SASS/SCSS files.
 8) Please put your solution in a private repository on Github and invite reviewer@profil-software.com as a collaborator (any role with at least read-only access to code) -> https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository

+# usage
+## To run a local development server with webpack:
+1. run `npm install`
+2. run `npm start`

+There also is a dist directory with compiled code which can be used to run with other servers such as php (php -S localhost:3000), or opened with a browser (although in this example links to other pages are not goig to work)